LoamNet/net.loam.www/resources/websites/guide.md

 # Website Setup Guide
-A quick template and walkthough for a minimalist portfolio website using the files in this repo, with accompanying walkthrough gifs.
+This is a walkthrough to help with setting up a website using Github Pages, Cloudflare, and Google Domains.

 ### Getting Started